Pikurrot/Minesweeper/README.md

 For each tile A, if the number of unknown tiles neighboring tile A is equal to the number of tile A, then all those tiles will be flagged.\
 ![1st algorithm](/Readme_images/1st_algorithm.png)
 #### 2nd algorithm
-For each tile A, if the number of flag tiles is equal to the number of tile A and tile A still has unknown neighbor tiles, then all those tiles will be shown.\
+For each tile A, if the number of flag tiles neighboring tile A is equal to the number of that tile and tile A still has unknown neighbor tiles, then all those tiles will be shown.\
 ![2nd algorithm](/Readme_images/2nd_algorithm.png)
 #### 3rd algorithm
 ***still editing***